Workers' Cause Party

 Workers' Cause Party (Partido da Causa Operária, PCO) is a political party in Brazil.
-Its origins can be traced back to 1978.
-On that year, several Trotskyist activists who were not satisfied with the socialist international united under the name Tendência Trotskista do Brasil (Brazilian Trotskyist Tendency, TTB).
+Its origins can be traced back to 1978, when several Trotskyist activists who were not satisfied with the socialist international united under the name Tendência Trotskista do Brasil (Brazilian Trotskyist Tendency, TTB).
 However, the registered party was only established in 1995.
 Its electoral number is 29.

 History

 In 1980, this organization united itself with the newly formed Workers' Party (PT), becoming very involved in that decade's municipal and state elections, with several mayors and state representatives elected.

 In 1990 and 1991, however, several TTB members were expelled from the PT due to their non-commitment to the Party's statutes.
 After that, the PCO was officially organized and founded in 1995.

 In 2006, the candidacy of Rui Costa Pimenta to presidency was abrogated by the Superior Electoral Court.

 In 2018, PCO supported the bid of Luiz Inácio Lula da Silva (PT), Fernando Haddad (PT) and Manuela D'Ávilla (PCdoB) informally and critically, refusing the invitation to compose the coalition (PT, PCdoB and PROS) officially.

-In 2020, PCO suffered a cyber attack resulting in the loss of more than four thousand articles in its website.
+In 2020, PCO suffered a cyber attack resulting in the loss of more than 4,000 articles on its website.

 In August 2021, PCO expressed support to the Taliban about their "victory over American imperialism", considering it "a victory for all oppressed people".
-The party has also praised Osama bin Laden, the leader of Al-Qaeda, describing him as "an example of selflessness, conviction, disposition" in the struggle for "the freedom of his people".
+The party has also praised Osama bin Laden, the leader of Al-Qaeda, describing him as "an example of selflessness, conviction, disposition" in the struggle for "the freedom of his people". the PCO however follows the traditional Trotskyist position of being against individual terrorism as its method of political struggle.
+The PCO also argues that the Taliban ideology and practices are "an expression of the profound social backwardness of that people", it sees the need to support any movement of national liberation against US-lead imperialism.

-In 2022, the PCO supported the pre-candidacy of Luiz Inácio Lula da Silva in the upcoming 2022 Brazilian general election in the coalition Let's go together for Brazil.
+In 2022, the PCO supported the candidacy of Luiz Inácio Lula da Silva in the 2022 Brazilian general election, it however choose not to participate in the formal coalition or in any of the campaign committees because of divergences and repeated criticism of the program of the coalition.